SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/README.md

    Its versatility and accessibility make it a valuable asset in the field of electronic design automation.

+   > *You can refer to Ngspice manual [here](https://ngspice.sourceforge.io/docs.html)*

    **1.2 Magic**

    ![image](https://github.com/SudeepGopavaram/Design_and_analysis_of_nmos_and_pmos_using_sky130pdk/assets/57873021/57ec58d6-9023-4d6a-ae0e-eb2db101f1db)

-   Magic is an open-source layout tool widely used in the field of digital integrated circuit design.
+   [Magic](http://opencircuitdesign.com/magic/) is an open-source layout tool widely used in the field of digital integrated circuit design.
 It provides a powerful platform for creating and editing layouts of integrated circuits at various levels of abstraction, ranging from individual transistors to complete chip designs.

    Magic offers a range of features to enhance productivity and design efficiency.
 It includes a comprehensive set of drawing tools and alignment aids to facilitate